When is your next daytrip in Sitges ?

 - Transport: By Car – via C-31 or C-32 | By Train (RENFE) – R2 from Passeig de Gràcia or Sants stations | By Bus – MonBus from Plaza Espanya and Ronda Universitat | By Plane – El Prat de Llobregat (BCN) airport or Reus/Tarragona (REU)

 Wherever your stay in Barcelona, Sitges is not far for a daytrip, its just a train ride away from Barcelona.
-You can experience all the amazing sites and activities that Sitges has to offer.
-Most importantly, its a great day out with the kids, for couples or even with friends, the city is quite diverse and holds so much to do.
+Also you can experience all the amazing sites and activities that Sitges has to offer.
+Moreover, its a great day out with the kids, for couples or even with friends, the city is quite diverse and holds so much to do.
 So plan your day in advance and come to visit Sitges!